 2. Add keywords to your profile bio, board descriptions, and pins

-Since Pinterest works like a search engine, it’s important to optimize your profile with keywords.
+Becuase Pinterest works like a search engine, it’s important to optimize your profile with keywords.
 This will make it easy for people to find your content when searching on Pinterest.
 I recommend creating at least ten boards for your profile.
 Ideally, these boards should all be related to your blog niche.
 For example, I blog about saving money, making money, budget travel tips and intentional living.
 My Pinterest boards reflect these topics.

 3. Join group boards on Pinterest